britram/rains-prototype/draft-trammell-rains-protocol.md

 - Render the element to be signed into a canonical byte stream as specified in
   {{c14n}}.

-- Generate a signature on the resulting byte stream according to the algorithm selected.
+- Generate a signature on the resulting byte stream according to the algorithm, keyspace and key phase selected.

 - Add the full signature to the signatures array at the appropriate point in the element.